The course is part of the Bachelor's programme in Game Design and Project Management, 180 credits.

 After completing and passing this course, the student should have the knowledge and understanding to be able to:

-The course is examined by active participation in seminars and discussions, a written assignment as well as presentations.
+The course is examined by active participation in seminars and discussions, written/oral assignments and a final written exam.

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the University´s disability coordinator.

 Uppsala University takes cheating and plagiarism seriously and disciplinary actions will be taken against students suspected of being involved in any form of cheating and / or plagiarism.
 The disciplinary measurements are warning and shutdown for a limited time.